Nolden33/Porcelain-Hill/Information.md

 2) I think FaceBook and Instragram will be enough
 3) need to add this as a tab in the navbar
 4) need to create a `Base` for the most recent FB and IG post on the Homepage.

-### Admin section
-We will also include a admin section for the band members.
-The admin section will be added so that the band members can make changes to their page without having to contact us for help.
-1) This section will require a login for the band members
-2) we will need to add extra forms and buttons (like add, edit and delete buttons) to almost all components that allow the band to make changes

 ## Themes
 1) ALL .css FOR THIS PROJECT WILL GO IN THE App.css FILE.